-The Nice Model suggests that giant planets migrated from an initial compact configuration into their present positions, long after the dissipation of the initial protoplanetary gas disk.
-This means that Uranus and Neptune formed much closer in, and migrated outwards due to interactions with Jupiter and Saturn.
+The Nice Model suggests that giant planets migrated from an initial compact configuration, much closer to the Sun than their present positions.
+Comets were slung from one planet to the next, which gradually caused Uranus, Neptune, Saturn and the belt to migrate outwards.
+In other words, Uranus and Neptune formed much closer in, where material was more abundant, and migrated outwards due to interactions with Jupiter and Saturn.

 The following is a simulation of such a process.
 The cores of the four giants formed at similar distances from the Sun, about 15-20 AU.
 Beyond them was a large, dense disk of planetesimals.